Skye-XD/desktop-icons-ng/README.md

 - [x] Use the new make_desktop() method introduced in mutter, if available, for deeper and seamless integration with Gnome shell with no need for monkey patching.

+- [x] New - Correctly set gtk4-ding window to Meta.WindowType.DESKTOP on X11 with xprop.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.